 When set in the zone statement for a slave zone, specifies which hosts are allowed to submit Dynamic DNS updates and have them be forwarded to the master.
 The default is { none; }, which means that no update forwarding will be performed.
-This can only be set at the zone level, not in options or view.

-To enable update forwarding, specify allow-update-forwarding { any; };. in the zone statement.
+To enable update forwarding, specify allow-update-forwarding { any; }; in the zone statement.
 Specifying values other than { none; } or { any; } is usually counterproductive; the responsibility for update access control should rest with the master server, not the slave.